Decking Materials: Cost vs Maintenance

 Time and money—both upfront and long-term—can influence which decking materials you choose.
 Here’s a quick rundown on the cost and maintenance of five common decking materials.
 They range from least to most expensive.

 (Top Photo: Evgenia Basyrova from Pexels)

-Pressure-treated lumber is the least expensive of all materials and is resistant to rot and insects due to chemicals.
-Because these chemicals are toxic, you need to reseal every couple of years to prevent them from releasing into the air and in my opinion, use only in areas where people cannot directly come into contact with the material.
+PRESSURE TREATED LUMBER is the least expensive of all materials and is resistant to rot and insects due to chemicals.
+In my opinion, it’s best to use these only in areas where people won’t come into contact with the material.

-This material has been a mainstay in decking for many years.
-Unfortunately, much of the cedar used for decking comes from Canada and the price of this material has skyrocketed in the last two years.
-Wood naturally resists rot and insects, and requires maintenance every few years, including pressure washing and resealing.
+NATURAL WOOD This material has been a mainstay in decking for many years.
+Some species naturally resist rot and insects.
+Wood requires maintenance every few years, including pressure washing and resealing.
+Unfortunately, much of the cedar used for decking comes from Canada, and the price of this material has skyrocketed in the last two years.

-Plastic is not necessarily cheap, but it’s very durable.
-Similar to composite decking, it requires cleaning to deal with mold and mildew.
-When it comes to appearance, keep in mind that colors can fade over time.
+PLASTIC DECKING is not necessarily cheap, but it’s very durable.
+Like composite decking, it requires cleaning to deal with mold and mildew.
+Keep in mind that colors can fade over time.
 The best part of plastic decking is that it is completely inorganic; there are no organic parts that could mildew or grow mold.

-Often used at lakefronts or next to pools, aluminum decking is very durable decking material, due to its anodized finish.
+ALUMINUM DECKING is common at lakefronts or next to pools.
+Due to its anodized finish, it’s very durable.
 Mold, mildew, staining, rust, rot—it’s resistant to all.
-However, the material looks industrial and its appeal may be limited for backyard use.
+Its industrial look may limit its appeal for backyard use.

 Dreaming of Deck Time?
 If a deck is on your wishlist, keep these basic elements of deck design in mind, and call us to help you design your perfect deck!
 612-861-0188.